maithilee17/passwordgenerator_java/README.md

-Here's the updated, professional `README.md` without any emojis or casual elements:

----

 ## Password Generator (Java Swing)

 This is a GUI-based Password Generator built using Java Swing.
 It allows users to generate secure, customizable passwords with options to include numbers and special characters.
 The interface features a clean, modern dark theme.